Norfolk MND Care and Research Network

 The core team

 Our core team includes Consultant Neurologists who have expertise in diagnosing MND and its management.
 We also have a Palliative Care Consultant who has expertise in symptom management and supportive care.
+Our MND Respiratory Physiotherapist provides specialist care for anyone experiencing difficulties with breathing or a weakened cough.

 In the clinic you will usually have the opportunity to see members of our core MND team as described above.
 In addition, some of our clinics involve the following people.